Frequently asked questions about the IFCD application process

 TYPE OF APPLICANT

-1. Can a project be submitted for funding by regional authorities?
+2. Can a project be submitted for funding by regional authorities?

 However, projects that are designed to encourage or support regional cooperation are eligible to apply to the IFCD.

-2. Can a regional network submit an application to the IFCD?
+3. Can a regional network submit an application to the IFCD?

-Regional networks are eligible to apply to the IFCD as long as they meet the criteria that define “civil society”, which for the purposes of this Convention means non-governmental organizations, non-profit organizations, professionals in the culture sector and associated sectors, groups that support the work of artists and cultural communities.
+Yes.
+Regional networks are eligible to apply to the IFCD as long as they have a legal status in compliance with the established rules of the jurisdiction in the country of registration and meet the criteria that define “civil society”, which for the purposes of the 2005 Convention means non-governmental organizations, non-profit organizations, professionals in the culture sector and associated sectors, groups that support the work of artists and cultural communities.

-- your membership (both institutional and individual) is international;
+- international membership (both institutional and individual);

 - a list of members / countries;